vladimiry/ElectronMail/README.md

     - On `Linux`: `python`, `make` and a C/C++ compiler toolchain, like `GCC` are most likely already installed.
 Besides [keytar](https://github.com/atom/node-keytar) needs `libsecret` library to be installed.
     - On `macOS`: `python` and [Xcode](https://developer.apple.com/xcode/download/) need to be installed.
 You also need to install the `Command Line Tools` via Xcode, can be found under the `Xcode -> Preferences -> Downloads` menu.
 - ProtonMail's [WebClient](https://github.com/ProtonMail/WebClient) requires `yarn` to be available on your system.
 Additional setup is required if you run Windows, [see](https://github.com/ProtonMail/proton-shared/wiki/setup-windows).
-- Make sure you have [Rust](https://www.rust-lang.org/) installed on the system.
 - [Clone](https://help.github.com/articles/cloning-a-repository/) this project to your local device.
 If you are going to contribute, consider cloning the [forked](https://help.github.com/articles/fork-a-repo/) into your own GitHub account project.
 - Install [pnpm](https://pnpm.io/installation).
 - Install dependencies running `pnpm install --frozen-lockfile` (setting `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1` environment variable might speed up the process).